Information for residents

 Who needs to receive accreditation?

-Anyone who needs to access a restricted site will need to have an accreditation badge.
-This includes delegates, service providers, hotel owners, government employees and members of the media.
+Anyone who needs access to controlled zones will need to complete the accreditation process and obtain a badge.
+This will include all residents from La Malbaie, as well as delegates, service providers/suppliers, government employees, security personnel, and members of the media.

-People who need to access restricted sites will have to obtain accreditation.
+People who need to access controlled zones will have to obtain accreditation.

 When will I be able to apply for my accreditation?

 An Internet portal will be created at a later date to process online accreditation applications.
 An accreditation office will also be set up to answer the public’s questions and help people who do not have Internet access.

 If I live in La Malbaie, will I need to apply for accreditation?

 Yes, all residents of La Malbaie will have to obtain accreditation.